Vaccine misinformation: Communication

+Physician-patient communication

+A review from the Pediatric Journal of Nursing noted that more effort needs to be made by physicians in communicating vaccine effectiveness to patients and parents of patients.
+Many vaccine-skeptics are reported to be parents who are simply concerned for the health of their children, and scrutiny from medical professionals is unlikely to encourage them to feel comfortable vaccinating their children.
+The review highlighted how establishing long-term communicative relationships with skeptical parents and emphasizing that the ultimate goal is to ensure the maximum health and safety for all children.
+Additionally, it could be beneficial to have these conversations led by medical nursing staff who often spend more time with parents and patients and therefore may already have built prior relationships with them, opening the door to provide correct vaccine information in a trustworthy environment.

 Social media

 Pinterest was one of the first social media platforms to surface only trustworthy information from reliable sources on their vaccine related searches back in 2019.
 In 2020, Facebook announced that it would no longer allow anti-vaccination advertisements on its platform.
 Facebook also said it would elevate posts from the World Health Organization, UNICEF and other NGOs, in order to increase immunization rates through public health campaigns.
 In April 22, Meta announced that its collaboration with UNICEF had reached more than 150 million people with information about the COVID-19 vaccine via online outreach campaigns in several countries.
 Twitter announced that it would put a warning label on tweets containing disputed or unsubstantiated rumors about vaccination and require users to remove tweets that spread false information about vaccines.
 TikTok announced that it would start directing people to official health sources when they search for vaccine related information.
 By December 2020, YouTube had removed more than 700,000 videos containing misinformation related to COVID-19.